ApfeldLab/pharynx_redox/docs/source/installation.rst

 Note that this is *not required*, but is helpful in the long run.

-If you think that you will want to edit the source code, follow the instructions on :ref:`How to set up your development environment`_.
+If you think that you will want to edit the source code, follow the instructions on `How to set up a development environment`_.
 Otherwise, after you have set up a virtual environment (or if you skipped that), simply execute the following line::

     pip install pharedox